-You’ll take courses in classical and quantum mechanics, electricity and magnetism, and modern physics.
-Many graduates go on to careers as science educators or as physicists in national and international labs, and others pursue engineering.
+You’ll take courses in classical and quantum mechanics, electricity and magnetism, electronics, and modern physics.
+Many graduates go on to careers as science educators or as physicists in industry, national and international labs, and others pursue engineering.
 Because our curriculum is lab-based, you’ll work closely with other students and professors.

 Society of Physics Students (SPS)